tokamak-network/ton-staking-v2/docs/en/ton-staking-v2.md

 - Basic understanding

-    When Layer2Candidate is registered as a member in DAOCommittee, the operator address of Layer2Candidate is registered as the key value of the mapping, so the operator address should not be changed.
+    When CandidateAddOn is registered as a member in DAOCommittee, the operator address of CandidateAddOn is registered as the key value of the mapping, so the operator address should not be changed.
 However, because the operator of the L2 layer (rollupConfig) can change at any time, an Operator contract was created.
 The Operator contract is a contract that maps to the rollupConfig contract.
 In other words, the address of the Operator contract must be created using the rollupConfig (L2 layer) contract address.
 Because there is a possibility of logic changes in the future, it was implemented as a proxy.

 - Authority
     - Owner: The owner can set the logic of the deployed operator.